 When done right, it should also increase satisfaction in your performance management process, as people have a clear picture of what they are working towards.

 How do you tie in your new OKR framework with the performance management process?
-If you are using a performance management platform, it’s the perfect opportunity to make use of its goal-setting function.
+If you are using a performance management platform, it’s the perfect opportunity to make use of the goal setting functionality, if this is included.

 For example in Impraise, you can easily set up company objectives and key results that cascade down from the company level, so departments and teams can see how their work contributes to the top level objectives.
-Teams can set up their objectives and key results using the exact same function and are able to set deadlines for their key results as well as ownership can be assigned.
+Teams can set up their objectives and key results using the exact same function and are able to set deadlines for their key results as well as assigning ownership.
 Lastly, individual team members will likely have their own initiatives that contribute to the team OKR.
 They can also set these up as individual goals.
-Learn all about it here.

 An important part of goal setting not to be overlooked is professional development, ensuring people have a clear direction for their career progression.
 Since OKRs are related to company objectives, it’s important that your managers spend time with their direct reports in 1:1 meetings, as well as helping them to set goals.